-Having earned your certification as a nursing assistant, you hold a credential that makes you a sought after human resource.
-We’ve frequently covered the stories from Bureau of Labor statistics and other sources that confirm the healthcare industry is poised to continue to grow and that nursing assistants are in high demand.
+Having earned your certification as a medical assistant or nursing assistant, you hold a credential that makes you a sought-after human resource.
+We’ve frequently covered the stories from Bureau of Labor statistics and other sources confirming that the healthcare industry is poised to continue growing and that nursing assistants are in high demand.
 As a result of all the available opportunities, it is likely that you may be moving from job to job as better opportunities arise and as your experience level grows.
 Or perhaps as happens to everyone from time to time, you wind up in an employment situation where you’re at odds with management or co-workers.

 Business Insider’s Jaqueline Smith’s article, “12 Things you Should Never Say on your Last Day of Work” lists all the things – positive and negative – that human nature urges us to utter on our final day at a job.
 Read it and file the wisdom away for the future.
-After all, your career as a nursing assistant will likely take you through numerous positions over the year and knowing what to say at the end of an engagement is often exquisitely tied to the beginning of another.
+After all, your career as a medical assistant will likely take you through numerous positions over the year.
+Knowing what to say at the end of an engagement is often exquisitely tied to the beginning of another.